henrik42/solo/README.md

   your code.

 * __log4j__: log4j [5] lets you name and load `Logger` implementations
   and you can supply yours.
-When its class gets loaded you can run your code.
+When the logger's class gets loaded you can run your code.

 * __JDK Resource Bundle__: `ResourceBundle` [6] has a class-loading
   mechanism, so if you can make the host-application load a specific